 Further information#

-Why are we not commenting our code?#
+Why does this book not discuss commenting of code?#

 In Python it is possible to write statements that are ignored using the # symbol.
 This creates something called a “comment”.
 For example: